Ziya-As/PostgreSQL/postgreSQL.md

 - Having the same number of columns in the result sets.
 - The corresponding columns have compatible data types.

-The `INTERSECT` operator will include distinct rows from both queries.
 To sort the result set of a query that involves the `INTERSECT` operator, you place the `ORDER BY` clause in the last query.

 To include duplicate rows in the result, you can use the `INTERSECT ALL` operator: